Three things we learned from Washington State’s 41-10 victory over Colorado

 The two most important items on the checklist for co-defensive coordinators Roc Bellantoni and Darcel McBath were 1) Limit the explosive plays and 2) End the turnover drought.

-WSU surrended a few long runs to Colorado running back Alex Fontenot, who went over the 100-yard barrier, but none that were backbreaking or longer than 30 yards.
+WSU surrendered a few long runs to Colorado running back Alex Fontenot, who went over the 100-yard barrier, but none that were backbreaking or longer than 30 yards.

 And the Cougars, after giving up a handful of chunk plays in the passing game against UCLA, Utah and Arizona State, ensured that Steven Montez’s longest throw of the game was a 28-yarder to K.D.
 Nixon.
 The Buffaloes didn’t have another pass play exceed 20 yards.